jvspeed74/Python-Workshop/assignment03/grade_percentage.README.md

 The program could be enhanced in the following ways:

 1. **Improved Input Handling:**
-    - The introduction of a 'While True' loop would allow for users to attempt multiple inputs without the script exiting abruptly.
+    - The introduction of a 'While True' loop would allow for users to input multiple grades, stopping the script on their own accord.

 2. **Flexibility in Input Format:**
     - Allow users to input grades in percentage format (e.g., 85%) in addition to decimal form.